Delaware Limited Partnership: Everything You Need to Know

 A limited partnership is one way that you can organize your company to protect the assets of the owners.
 With a limited partnership, the limited partners are only liable for the lawsuits or debts for which they are directly responsible.
 On the other hand, general partners face liability for all of the financial obligations of a company.

 Typically, general partners hold all the responsibilities and rights of managing a business entity.
 This includes the activities and financial matters of the business entity.
 General partners also possess general liability for the obligations, debts, and activities of the limited partnership.

 Usually, limited partners do not participate in the properties or management of the business at all.
-It is important that limited partners avoid participating in the company's management on any level.
+Limited partners must avoid participating in the company's management on any level.
 If a limited partner participates in the management of the company, he will no longer be free from personal liability for debts and lawsuits related to the business.

 The Limited Partnership Act in Delaware governs limited partnerships.
 The Limited Partnership Act allows the formation of a partnership as long as the partnership possesses at least one general partner and more limited partners.
-In order to form, run, or end a limited partnership in Delaware, you need to follow all the filing requirements and state guidelines.
+To form, run, or end a limited partnership in Delaware, you need to follow all the filing requirements and state guidelines.

 Uses of Limited Partnerships

 In general, limited partnerships are only used for the two following purposes: